 5.2.3.1 Observations

 Only the Gaining Registrar or Registrar of Record can currently file a dispute under the TDRP, there is no option for the registrant to do so.
-Yet, ICANN Compliance informed the Working Group that between January 2012 and February 2013 they had received 3816 complaints from individuals alleging unauthorized transfers of domains.
+Yet, ICANN Compliance informed the Working Group that between January 2012 and February 2013 they had received 3816 complaints from individuals alleging unauthorized transfers of domains (see Section 5.1.1 of this Report).
 If a registrant is in a situation where they feel their situation has been ignored by their registrar their current options are either to file a complaint with ICANN Compliance or proceed through the court system, but they cannot directly launch a TDRP.

 The Working Group discussed the issue of allowing registrants to initiate a TDRP, spending a significant amount of time on this issue.
 The Group went so far as to form a sub-team that drafted an amended version of the TDRP, which would allow for registrants to be able to initiate the process themselves.
-As part of its discussion, the Group developed a list of use cases that included scenarios under which registrants might initiate a dispute policy.
-The use cases were further reviewed by the Group and can be found in Annex C to this Report.
+As part of its discussion, the Group developed a list of use cases that included scenarios under which registrants might initiate a transfer dispute (see Annex C).

-In its public comment, the BC called for registrants’ to be allowed to launch transfer dispute procedures.
-The WG duly revisited the issue and debated such an option and remains convinced that the inter-registrar transfer dispute policy is not the place to address inter-registrant transfer disputes.

-The Working Group observes that most of the use cases that relate to disputed inter-registrant transfers derive from domain-name hijacking and domain-name laundering.
-These should be addressed through the implementation of the ‘Inter-Registrant Transfer’ provisions of IRTP-C (see Annex C).
-During its analysis, the WG also conferred with ICANN Compliance to identify those use cases that are already addressed by current consensus policy and would thus allow for a TDRP procedure or an intervention by ICANN Compliance.
-These are also listed in Annex C.

-The WG explored options to amend the TDRP to accommodate for inter-registrant domain-hijacking scenarios but concluded it would be better to separate the inter-registrant and inter-registrar dispute-resolution processes.
-The WG was concerned that adding a new class of parties to an already complex and technical process would overload it.
-The WG also found it difficult to imagine how a “loser-pays” TDRP cost-recovery scheme would work in situations where the dispute was between a legitimate registrant and a criminal.
+However, the WG decided eventually that the TDRP should not include dispute resolution options for registrants.
+Specifically, the WG was concerned that adding a new class of parties to an already complex and technical process would overload it.
+The WG also found it difficult to imagine how a ‘loser-pays’ TDRP cost-recovery scheme would work in situations where the dispute was between a legitimate registrant and a criminal.
+Therefore, it is preferable to create separate inter-registrant and inter-registrar transfer dispute-resolution processes and not to open the IRTP to Registrants.

-It is the expectation of the WG that most inter-registrant transfer use-cases will be dealt with as part of the implementation of IRTP Part C recommendations, which contains recommendations for an inter-registrant transfer mechanism.
+During the WG discussions it became clear that inter-registrant transfer disputes (Annex C) ought to be dealt with through the implementation of IRTP Part C recommendations, which contains recommendations for an inter-registrant transfer mechanism.
 The WG expect that monitoring of the IRTP Part C recommendation will likely generate the need for a future Issues Report on a inter-registrant transfer dispute policy.
 Still, at this stage the Group is reluctant to call for such a Report simply because of lack of experience with this new policy.
-The WG believes that the IRTP Part C implementation review team should therefore monitor the need for a transfer dispute policy addressing issues arising from inter-registrant transfers (see Use Cases in Annex E).
+The WG believes that the IRTP Part C implementation review team should therefore monitor the need for a transfer dispute policy addressing issues arising from inter-registrant transfers.

 In its public comment, the BC called for registrants’ to be allowed to launch transfer dispute procedures.
 The WG duly revisited the issue and debated such an option and remains convinced that the inter-registrar transfer dispute policy is not the place to address inter-registrant transfer disputes.